Akila-bite/Shoparl/README.md

 Repository Link
 Shoparl-Proto on GitHub

+## Improvements
+-Location request/detection that will help to automatically convert the prices to the currency of the user's current location

 Acknowledgments
 This project was a part of my coding bootcamp journey.
 As the first assignment.
 I was inspired by the creativity in Shoparl, which is why I chose it for the assessment.